raspberrypilearning/mapping-the-weather/worksheet.md

 ## Creating a map

 1. To begin, you can start by defining where your map will be centred.
-For the purposes of this resource, the code will reflect a centre that is on the intersection of the Prime Meridian and the Equator - longitude 0 and latitude 0.
+For the purposes of this resource, the code will reflect a centre that is on the intersection of the prime meridian and the equator, at longitude 0 and latitude 0.
 You could centre your map at the longitude and latitude of your own location if you prefer.

     ``` python
     cc_lat = 0